 Caring for Your Child's Smile

 If you have any more questions about the right snacks to give your child, or about caring for your child's teeth in general, then Alberta Health has a great PDF document entitled "A Parent's Guide to Healthy Teeth for Children" found here that you should definitely take a look at.

-You should also always take your questions and concerns to an Edmonton dental clinic such as those of the Azarko Dental Group.
+You should also always take your questions and concerns to an Edmonton dental clinic such as Azarko Dental Group.
 Proper snacking at home is important for preventing tooth decay and cavities, but regular dental cleanings and examinations are also crucial for making sure that your child's teeth stay healthy and strong.